 We added each item individually and watched how it would either sink or float.
 Then she used the spoon to scoop the sinking items into the “pumpkin boats.”
-Such a fun exploratory activity!
+Such a fun Fall exploratory activity for preschoolers!

 3.)
 Handprint Fall Tree

-One of my favorite Fall activities is one I intend to repeat every year until Roo gets sick of it.
+One of my favorite Fall activities for preschoolers and toddlers is one I intend to repeat every year until Roo gets sick of it.
 And maybe a while after that too…

 I started with a long piece of paper.
 (Cut from a roll like this one.
 We use this paper all the time!)
 Then drew a tree trunk and branches in the center.

 Fall colored acrylic paint was put on a paper plate, then Roo dipped her hands into it and made handprints on the tree.

 I got in on the action too!
 We kept making

 smudges handprints until the tree and all around it was full.

 The result was beautiful!